 Dutch bulbs supplemented the needle-petaled flowers the Turks grew themselves.
 Sultan Ahmet III regularly ordered thousands of bulbs from growers near Haarlem, where growers also branched out into supplying the hyacinth bulbs that would fuel a separate mania.
 For most of the 18th century, the Dutch export trade was dominated by a handful of Haarlem growers.

-With time and the creation of new land through draining land near the sea, tulip growing shifted to the sandy clay soils ofSouth and North Holland, Flevoland and the Noordoostpolder, now familiar through postcard images of vast tulip beds.
+With time and the creation of new farms through draining land near the sea, tulip growing shifted to the sandy clay soils of South and North Holland, Flevoland and the Noordoostpolder, now familiar through postcard images of vast tulip beds.

 By the late 19th century, the notion of bedding tulips as a landscape element had begun to take hold.
 Gertrude Jekyll, famed Edwardian English gardener, also favored mass plantings, but she wanted something more subtle, and began to blend two or more varieties in a single bed.
 Other influential gardeners favored the notion of allowing flowers to naturalize, creating the illusion of the fields strewn with tulips that, at their best, resembled the high, flower strewn fields of the steppes where tulips began their journey.

 In America and Europe, the Dutch learned to sell their flowers through beautiful catalogs, and by donating huge samples to public parks.
-With time, many people came to love tulips, and the flowers, if more common, were infinitely more affordable than they had ever been before.
+With time, many people came to love tulips, and the flowers, if more common, became infinitely more affordable than they had ever been before.